MicrosoftDocs/dynamics-365-intelligent-order-management/topics/create-new-provider.md

     1. Initialize the execution result that will be used to track the processing of the message.

     2. Acknowledge the provider message in Intelligent Order Management so you can track, retry, and display the processing state.
 This is a Power Automate action that Intelligent Order Management introduces.
 This action is called **Acknowledge Provider message request in IOM**.
+This action has the following required parameters.

         1. **PowerAutomateWorkflowId**: WorkflowId on the message handler definition.
 You can retrieve this by having a compose function with workflow()\['tags'\].

-        2. **PowerAutomateRunId**: The unique Power Automate run that received the message and allows the pipeline to retry the processing and link the execution logs.
+        2. **PowerAutomateRunId**: The unique identifier for the Power Automate run that received the message and allows the pipeline to retry the processing and link the execution logs.
 You can retrieve this by having a compose function with workflow()\['run'\]?\['name'\].

         3. **ProviderMessageExternalRequestId**: An identifier for the message sent.
 If no identifier is present, a GUID can be generated.
 This identifier is used by the pipeline to help prevent the sender from sending duplicate messages.
 The identifier is dependent on the source payload.
 For example: concat(triggerOutputs()?\['body'\]?\['type'\]?\['name'\], '\_', triggerOutputs()?\['body'\]?\['id'\]).